yzernik/guides/ubuntu/thundroid_full.md

 [![LND new cipher seed](https://github.com/Stadicus/guides/raw/master/raspibolt/images/40_cipher_seed.png)](https://github.com/Stadicus/guides/blob/master/raspibolt/images/40_cipher_seed.png)

 These 24 words, combined with your passphrase (optional `password [D]`)   is all that you need to restore your Bitcoin wallet and all Lighting  channels.
-The current state of your channels, however, cannot be  recreated from this seed, this requires a continuous backup and is still  under development for LND.
+The current state of your channels, however, cannot be  recreated from this seed, this is still  under development for LND.

 ⚠️ This information must be kept secret at all times. **Write these 24 words down manually on a piece of paper and store it in a safe place.**  This piece of paper is all an attacker needs to completely empty your  wallet!
 Do not store it on a computer.
 Do not take a picture with your  mobile phone. **This information should never be stored anywhere in digital form.**

 * exit "bitcoin" user session
    `$ exit`

 ### Assign LND permissions to "admin"